 For example, AGS finances its activities through funds generated from operations and has access to external debt and shareholders' loan facilities.
-In 2021, AGS injected GBP 35 million of equity and negotiated amendments and an extension of its debt facility with unanimous approval from all lenders.
-Under the aforementioned agreement, AGS's debt facility will mature on 30 June 2024.
-As of the date of this Prospectus an additional GBP 30 million equity commitment remains undrawn.
-AGS and its shareholders are confident that new financing facilities will be concluded to support AGS's operational funding needs beyond June 2024.
-However, if AGS is not able to effectively refinance its debt facility to fund its operational financing needs beyond June 2024, this may have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
-Apart from the aforementioned AGS debt facility, there are no other material maturities in the short term (i.e., in 2023 and 2024) in connection with the financing of infrastructure projects.
-As it pertains to ex-infrastructure borrowings, there are a number of facilities and bonds maturing in 2023 and 2024.
+In 2021, Ferrovial injected GBP 35 million in AGS through a combination of equity and a shareholder loan and negotiated amendments and an extension of AGS' debt facility until 18 June 2024 with unanimous approval from all lenders.
+On 14 March 2024, AGS reached an agreement with a pool of lenders to refinance its existing outstanding debt (GBP 757 million) under the debt facility.
+AGS' debt facility was the only significant maturity in the short term in connection with the financing of infrastructure projects.
+As it pertains to ex-infrastructure borrowings, there are a number of facilities and bonds maturing in 2024 and 2025.
 If the Group is unable to secure additional financing on favourable terms, or at all, its growth opportunities would be limited and its business, financial condition and results of operations may be materially adversely affected.
+On 13 November 2024, the Group announced the planned divestment of its stake in AGS.
+For further details on this potential divestment, see "Description of the Group-Recent Developments".